 What is the current situation?

-According to the Global Polio Eradication Initiative, as of November 19, 2013, 183 cases of polio have been reported from Somalia, 14 polio cases have been reported from Kenya and six cases have been reported from the Somali Region of Ethiopia since April 2013.
-These are the first wild poliovirus cases reported in Somalia since 2007, in Kenya since July 2011 and in Ethiopia since 2008.
+According to the Global Polio Eradication Initiative, in 2013, 193 cases of polio were reported from Somalia, 14 polio cases were reported from Kenya and nine cases were reported from the Somali Region of Ethiopia.
+These are the first wild poliovirus cases reported in Somalia since 2007, in Kenya since July 2011, and in Ethiopia since 2008.
 CDC recommends that all travelers to Somalia, Kenya, and Ethiopia be fully vaccinated against polio.
 In addition, adults should receive a one-time booster dose of polio vaccine.